Tap-Payments/CheckoutSDK-Android/README.md

     <th colspan=1>Type</th>
     <tr>
 	 <td> addSessionDelegate  </td>
-	 <td> pass your activity that implements SessionDelegate interface . you have to override all methods available through this interface </td>
+	 <td> pass your activity that implements CheckOutDelegate interface . you have to override all methods available through this interface </td>
     </tr>
     <tr>
 	 <td> instantiatePaymentDataSource  </td>